MANEATER BRECCIA

 The breccia has a single drill diamond drill hole completed in 1995.
-The 363.8M long drill hole (dipping at -53 degrees) cuts across the breccia and is reported to include 300m of breccia containing variable mounts of sulfide but reaching 80% and 100% sulfides at ~240m down hole.
+The 363.8M long drill hole (dipping at -53 degrees) cuts across the breccia and reported 300m of breccia containing variable mounts of sulphide, reaching between80% and 100% sulphides at ~240m down hole.

 Map showing the location of the exploration permit application EPM28038 located approximately 100 kilometres west of Cairns in Northern Queensland.
 The base map is the regional 1:5M geology map of Queensland.
 The tenement and target are located proximal to existing mining infrastructure at Chillagoe, Mareeba and Cairns.